-If you enjoyed this video, please share it with your friends.
+Thanks for watching!
+If you enjoyed this video and know someone it may benefit, please share it with them.
+Mike and I both want to help people not make the same mistakes we did.
 Be sure to check back next week for another educational blog post.
-Thanks for watching and good luck in your games!